-In 2020 the 420 Vancouver event was supposed to take place at Sunset Beach on Monday, April 20th from noon until 8 pm.
-The event was cancelled due to the coronavirus and the ban on large gatherings.
+In 2023 the 420 Vancouver event takes place at Sunset Beach on Thursday, April 20th.
+The event runs from noon until 10 pm.

 420 Vancouver is always a large event and attracts thousands of people in normal years.
 Folk travel from all over to see it.

 What to Expect

 At the 420 Vancouver event you can expect to see thousands of people, hundreds of market stalls and all kinds of marijuana-related products, paraphernalia and souvenirs.
-There are t-shirts and tie-died clothing to buy, pot-infused edibles to check out, weed to purchase and clouds of smoke and smells in the air.
+There are usually t-shirts and tie-died clothing to buy, pot-infused edibles to check out, weed to purchase and clouds of smoke and smells in the air.

 The 2023 event also features guest speakers covering a variety of cannabis-related topics.
-Bands play live music at the event, there are people openly smoking dope, and there is also a police presence (although officers are there primarily just to make sure nothing gets too far out of hand, not to arrest people).
+Bands play live music at the event as well, there are people openly smoking dope, and there is often a police presence (although officers are there primarily just to make sure nothing gets too far out of hand, not to arrest people).

 The History of 4/20 and the Vancouver Event